Join our team in 2020!

 We are happy to share what knowledge we have about plants, animals, insects, tractors, trucks, and scientific research.
 We host two field days each season and you are invited to attend scheduled farm visits.
 Additionally, we hold occasional meetings with on campus staff to discuss ongoing research projects as well as published research.
 We encourage interested employees to attend.

-If you have questions about these positions or would like to apply, please get in touch with our research associate, Kyrstan Hubbel, at firstname.lastname@example.org
+If you have questions about these positions or would like to apply, please send a resume and cover letter to our research associate, Kyrstan Hubbel, at email@example.com, by January 17th, 2020.

 Montana State University values diverse perspectives and is committed to continually